A message from Mrs Malam

 Learning through play runs through the heart of our early years curriculum at LCA.
 We passionately believe that our little ones learn best when they are exposed to high quality play experiences, intertwined with support from their teacher to grasp the foundations needed for the next stage of their learning journey.
 We want to build confidence, resilience and independence in our pupils and we do this by building strong relationships with them so that we can support them at whatever stage they are at.

-The school year is divided into half termly topics so that learning can follow a particular theme, however we are also keen to follow the interests of our children in order to making play and learning meaningful and fun.
+The school year is divided into themes so that learning can follow a particular theme, however we are also keen to follow the interests of our children in order to making play and learning meaningful and fun.
 Here are the topics covered during the reception year:

-- Spring 1 - Once upon a Time
+- Spring 2 - Once Upon a Time

 - Summer 2 - Are we nearly there yet?

 How will my child learn how to read?

 From the very early days of Reception we will start to teach your child how to read.
 This will include rehearsing skills from nursery such as rhyming, hearing initial sounds in words and playing games with alliteration.

 We follow the Little Wandle programme for phonics teaching which a research based, systematic approach.
 Children are taught the phonemes (sounds) created by each letter or groups of letters.
 They are then taught to blend these together to read words.

 Phonics is taught everyday and children also have access to phonics activities throughout their play.